Cover photo by Gerhard Diedericks.

 Habitat

-Utilises a wide range of freshwater habitat types, but favours the still, ephemeral waters of pans, pools and marshes.
-Regularly found away from water especially in open, grassy areas with scattered bushes and trees.
+The Keyhole Glider inhabits a wide range of freshwater environments, but favours the still, ephemeral waters of pans, pools, and marshes.
+It is regularly found away from water especially in open, grassy areas with scattered bushes and trees.

 Behaviour

-More often seen in flight than perched.
-Has a smooth, gliding flight as it patrols back and forth along an irregular route.
-Sometimes hovers for a few seconds before continuing on its way.
-Perches on top of bushes, trees and reeds.
-Often found singly but is likely to be gregarious at favourable sites.
-A highly nomadic species that moves about in response to rainfall.
+The Keyhole Glider is more often seen in flight than it is perched.
+Tramea basilaris has a smooth, gliding flight as it patrols back and forth along an irregular route.
+It sometimes hovers for a few seconds before continuing on its way.
+The Keyhole Glider perches on top of bushes, trees, and reeds.
+It is often found singly but is likely to be gregarious at favourable sites.
+The Keyhole Glider is a highly nomadic species that moves about in response to rainfall.

 Status and Conservation

-Common but highly nomadic and erratic in occurence.
-May be abundant at certain sites.
-Listed as of Least Concern in the IUCN Red List of Threatened Species.
+The Keyhole Glider is common but highly nomadic and erratic in its occurence.
+It may be abundant at certain sites.
+The Keyhole Glider is listed as of Least Concern in the IUCN Red List of Threatened Species.

 Distribution

 Tramea basilaris is widespread throughout Sub-Saharan Africa.
-Liable to be encountered almost anywhere but most common in the savanna regions.
+It is liable to be encountered almost anywhere but is most common in the savanna regions.
 It’s range extends beyond Africa into parts of the Middle East and Asia.
-Also occurs on Madagascar and many of the Indian Ocean Islands.
+The Keyhole Glider also occurs on Madagascar and many of the Indian Ocean Islands.

-In South Africa it is mostly found in the north and East but vagrants can turn up anywhere.
+In South Africa it is mostly found in the north and east but vagrants can turn up almost anywhere.

 Below is a map showing the distribution of records for Keyhole Glider in the OdonataMAP database as at February 2020.